britram/rains-prototype/draft-trammell-rains-protocol.md

 When an Authority makes changes to an Assertion, every query for a given Subject returns either the new valid result or a previously valid result, with known and/or predictable bounds on "how previously".
-Given that additions of, changes to, and deletions of Asseretion may have different operational causes, different bounds may apply to different operations.
+Given that additions of, changes to, and deletions of Assertions may have different operational causes, different bounds may apply to different operations.

 The time-to-live (TTL) on a resource record in DNS provides a mechanism for